 The definition of hygiene goes like this.
 The science and practice of maintaining good health through cleanliness.
 Kitchen hygiene definition, therefore, is the awareness and practice of hygiene tips before they begin to cook.
-Since the lack of cleanliness in the kitchen and lack of good personal hygiene habits and practices by those cooking the food can cause contamination, food poisoning and infections which can affect good health.
+The lack of cleanliness in the kitchen and lack of good personal hygiene habits and practices by those cooking the food can cause contamination, food poisoning, and infections which can affect good health.
 Health is wealth.
 This clearly indicates the Importance of kitchen hygiene and why you should follow it at any cost.

 What is kitchen hygiene?

 Kitchen hygiene is nothing but the rules and practices you follow to keep the kitchen clean at all times as well as the rules and practices of personal hygiene in the kitchen that you as a person who cooks the food follow to ensure that the food does not get contaminated in any way.
 By doing this you would be able to keep away rodents, insects and germs that can contaminate the food and ensure that your kitchen whether it is in a household or a restaurant is not a breeding place for diseases.